eriklovlie/emacs/README.md

-# ESLs emacs setup
+# My personal emacs setup

-This is where I (ESL) keep my emacs init.el and other emacs configuration stuff.
+This is where I (Erik L) keep my emacs init.el and other emacs configuration stuff.

 This probably isn't interesting to anyone else.
+Note that it requires version 24.4+.